 - More than 37 community speakers

-Posted in: Partnerships, Summer LEAP, The Birches, Uncategorized
+Posted in: Highlights, Partnerships, Summer LEAP, The Birches, Uncategorized

 On Friday, June 7th, Mayor Lovely Warren and Senator Joe Robach helped Enrico Fermi School #17 students cut the ribbon on a greenhouse.
 The greenhouse was made possible by many including the United Way, Cornell Cooperative Extension, and the Green Visions program.
 The goal of the greenhouse is to encourage students to live a greener lifestyle while also teaching them how plants and vegetables are grown.